Aroosh-Ahmed/ArshAhmadDogar/README.md

 frameworks and libraries like Tensorflow, Keras, OpenCV and Scikit-Learn.</p>

 <p> I am currently working as a Full Stack Developer with React and Django @ <a href ="https://highbitsol.com/">Highbit Technologies.
-  In the Past I have worked as a Full Time Freelance Machine Lerning Engineer.</a>
+ </a>  In the Past I have worked as a Full Time Freelance Machine Lerning Engineer. </p>

 <h2> Things I'm good at </ h2>
 <h3>Domain</h3>